TRaSH-Guides/Guides/docs/Radarr/Radarr-remote-path-mapping.md

 Go to `Settings` => `Download Clients`

-There you open up the download client for this example I will be using SABnzbd
+Open up the download client.
+For this example I will be using SABnzbd.

 ![!Sabnzbd Host](images/rpm-sabnzbd-host.png)